danielspaniel/ember-data-change-tracker/README.md

   - You have to configure it to auto track models or track models manually

-This addon aims to fill in the gaps in the change tracking that ember data does now.
+This addon aims to fill in the gaps in the change tracking / rollback that ember data does now.

  - Currently ember-data
   - tracks changes for numbers/strings/date/boolean attributes